Overview

 In my PhD thesis, I explored the nature of the complex gas flows in the galaxies’ circumgalactic medium (see figure at the top) using absorption lines detected in the spectra of background Quasars.
 My goal was to constrain the physical properties of these gas flows with the absorption lines that trace different phases in the CGM.
 The setup is the following, when the light emanating from a bright background source (e.g., quasar) passes through the CGM of a foreground galaxy, it can get absorbed and cause absorption dips in the spectrum at redshifts smaller than the quasar redshift.

-The different absorption lines can trace different phases and physical processes in the CGM and help us understand their connection to galaxy properties and its environment.
+The different absorption lines can trace different phases and physical processes in the CGM and help us understand their connection to galaxy properties and their environment.
 For e.g., MgII (Mg$^{+}$, it’s a doublet line transition with wavelengths 2796 and 2803Å) and FeII (Fe$^{+}$, multiple lines) are tracers of the cold phase ($T \sim 10^4\, K$) of CGM, while CIV (C$^{3+}$, a doublet line transition with wavelengths 1548 and 1550Å) traces the warm-hot ($T \sim 10^5\,K$) CGM.
-In my thesis, I explored the nature and origin of MgII absorbers in the CGM of star-forming and passive galaxies as well as as in galaxy clusters by characterizing their spatial distribution.
-Understanding the connection between this gas and the galactic properties and its environment does provide more insights into the physical processes governing galaxy formation and evolution.
+In my thesis, I explored the nature and origin of MgII absorbers in the CGM of star-forming and passive galaxies as well as in galaxy clusters by characterizing their spatial distribution.
+Understanding the connection between this gas and the galactic properties and its environment provides more insights into the physical processes governing galaxy formation and evolution.

-The cool circumgalactic medium of galaxies
+1. Characterizing cool circumgalactic medium of galaxies

 In (Anand et al. 2021), I connected MgII absorbers with CGM of emission-line galaxies (ELGs or star-forming) and luminous red galaxies (LRGs or passive) from the SDSS DR16 to characterize the properties of cold gas in their CGM.
 With a very robust statistical analysis, our study implied that cool circumgalactic gas has a different physical origin for star-forming versus quiescent galaxies.
 We find that both MgII absorption and its covering fraction are 2 - 5 times higher in the CGM of ELGs than LRGs within ~ 50 kpc from the galaxy.
-Also, there is a very sharp decline in the covering fraction for both kinds of galaxies, and at large distances, they are within the error bars (see left Figure).
-The rapid decline in the covering fraction at ~ 50 kpc implies that MgII properties are regulated by galactic outflows in the inner part of CGM, while it is tightly linked with the dark matter halo in outer regions.
+Also, there is a very sharp decline in the covering fraction for both kinds of galaxies, and at large distances, they are within the error bars (see the left Figure).
+The rapid decline in the covering fraction at ~ 50 kpc implies that MgII properties are regulated by galactic outflows in the inner part of the CGM.
+At the same time, it is tightly linked with the dark matter halo in outer regions.

 We also find that the stellar activity of ELGs plays a very important role in enriching their CGM, where the MgII covering fraction correlates strongly with the star formation activity (SFR) of the galaxy (see right Figure).
 In addition, we also see that MgII is rarely detected in the massive halos.
 The relative line-of-sight (LOS) velocity analysis also supports an outflow origin of MgII gas in ELGs, where the velocity dispersion of the absorbing cloud relative to the halo is similar to the virial velocity of the dark matter halo.
 On the other hand, it is suppressed by 40-50 % in the LRGs, suggesting a different origin of MgII gas in their halo, possibly accretion or stripping from the neighboring halo.
 To summarize, our analysis, combined with previous studies, implied that cool circumgalactic gas has a different physical origin for star-forming versus quiescent galaxies.

-The cool metal gas in galaxy clusters
+2. Tracing cool metal gas in galaxy clusters

-In Anand et al. 2022, I extended the MgII absorber study to the galaxy clusters.
+In Anand et al. 2022, I extended the MgII absorber study to galaxy clusters.
 In this high mass regime (see Figure on left), we have the potential to shed light on the role of the environment in shaping the CGM of galaxies.
 Cluster halo gas known as the intracluster medium (ICM) is heated up to high temperatures ($T \sim 10^7 - 10^8$ K) due to gravitational collapse.
 In addition, outflows powered by supermassive black holes in the center of clusters can also heat the gas.
 The hot ICM emits mostly at X-ray wavelengths due to radiation from thermal bremsstrahlung produced in the highly ionized gas.
 Although the ICM is hot, cold/cool gas has sometimes been detected in and around clusters.
 The most frequently observed elements are hydrogen (Hα, Lyα) and metal absorption lines (MgII, OVI), which are detected in the spectra of background quasars.

 The absorber-cluster cross-correlation study using our MgII absorber catalog and galaxy clusters from the legacy survey imaging of Dark Energy Spectroscopic Instrument (DESI) data release (DR8) is one of the most extensive such studies to date, with $160,000$ MgII absorbers and $72,000$ clusters with spectroscopic redshifts.
 I characterized the nature and origin of MgII absorbers in galaxy clusters, where most of the intracluster medium (ICM) is mainly filled with hot plasma ($T\sim 10^7$ K).